 You’ll benefit from understanding how your water softener works before you read on any further.
 I’ve shared a free, handy infographic covering the water softening process if you want to better understand these systems.

-The “normal” amount of water in your brine tank depends on what type of brine tank you own.
+The “normal” amount of water in your brine tank depends on what type of brine tank or equipment you own.

 Wet Brine Tank